zteoh/choretracker-react-starter/README.md

 Run all three model tests by executing `rake test:units` on the command line and make sure everything is passing.

 15. Before we go, let's check the testing coverage.
 To do this, go to the coverage directory of the project, open the file `index.html` in your browser, click on the models tab and view the coverage for your models.
 Make sure you have 100% coverage for the chores and tasks models.
+Be able to explain to a TA why you don't have 100% coverage on the child model.

 Then merge back to master and get the lab checked-off.